 I’ve achieved far, far more on my own than I have in any relationship.
-Since my marriage ended I’ve become stronger in every conceivable way, and I feel proud of the calm, happy and stable life I’ve built for me and my son.
+Since my marriage ended I’ve become stronger in every conceivable way, and I feel proud of the calm, happy and stable life I’ve built for my daughter and I.

 When I visualise my older years, I see myself still single.
 More specifically, I see myself living in a luxury static caravan next to the sea with two greyhounds.
 60 year-old me is reasonably content and with most of the elements of the life I want in place (more greyhounds, and the Yorkshire Coast), but single.